pscally1005/pscally1005.github.io/_posts/delete/2026-08-06-artificial-brownies.markdown

   Baked together into a <a href='/brownies'>brownie</a>, the taste is actually decent.
 What is awful though is their texture.
 Picture a brownie flavored gummy candy, and you'll somewhat understand what I mean when I say that the texture of these "<a href='/brownies'>brownies</a>" were terrible.<br><br>

+  The taste and texture aren't half bad when totally frozen though.
+That's their only saving grace.<br><br>

   I definitely wouldn't recommend you make these.
 I only made them as a joke and to <a href='/misc/experiments'>experiment</a>, hoping it would turn out well.
 But these were quite bad.
 Into some <a href='/misc/dairy#yogurt'>Greek yogurt</a> for the next few days these go, can't be wasting the $10 I spent on this junk.
 - <img src='/assets/Food/Meme/Artificial/bottles.jpg' alt='' class='instruction-image'>
 ---